Would ditching breakfast make you healthier?

-However, a new eating programme is now spinning conventional wisdom on its head and has sparked debate about whether die-hard breakfast enthusiasts have been wrong all along.
+However, a new eating programme is now spinning conventional wisdom on its head and has sparked debate about whether breakfasteers have been wrong all along.

-Enter the two-meal a day diet, a concept from fitness trainer and nutritionist Max Lowery, and the subject of his new book The 2 Meal Day: Burn Fat and Boost Energy Through Intermittent Fasting (£14.99, Kyle Books).
-The idea is that most people would be far healthier eating just twice a day instead of three times, and breakfast is the easiest meal to ditch.
+The two-meal a day diet, a concept from fitness trainer, nutritionist and author of The 2 Meal Day, Max Lowery, suggests most people would be far healthier eating just twice a day instead of three times, and breakfast is the easiest meal to ditch.

-Skipping breakfast – or what he calls time-restricted eating – he argues, prolongs your ‘fasting’ period from sleeping overnight, which will result in a host of health benefits.
-Research has widely shown that intermittent fasting can help weight loss, stabilise blood sugar levels, lower blood pressure, reduce cholesterol and protect against heart disease.
+Skipping breakfast – or ‘time-restricted eating’ – he argues, prolongs your ‘fasting’ period from sleeping overnight, which will result in a host of health benefits.
+Research has shown intermittent fasting can help weight loss, stabilise blood sugar levels, lower blood pressure, reduce cholesterol and protect against heart disease.

 ‘There is a lot of evidence available now to show fasting is extremely important to your health and wellbeing,’ says Max.
 ‘Fasting allows the body to burn fat for energy instead of being dependent on the sugars it gets from food.
 But this is different from the 5:2, because you can incorporate it into your daily life.
 Eating 500 calories for two days every week is not sustainable long-term.’

 The main benefits of this way of eating, Max says, is you burn fat, have more energy and feel less hungry without going on an actual diet.